harsh13713/RISC-V_SoC_Tapeout/README.md

 ## Acknowledgement

-I would like to sincerely acknowledge [Kunal Ghosh](https://github.com/kunalg123) and .[VLSI System Design] for guidance and support during this project.
+I would like to sincerely acknowledge [Kunal Ghosh](https://github.com/kunalg123) and .[VLSI System Design](https://www.vlsisystemdesign.com/) for guidance and support during this project.
-Special thanks to [VSD / eFabless](https://github.com/efabless) and [IIT Gandhinagar](https://github.com/iitgn) for providing the resources, mentorship, and platform to learn and implement this work.
+Special thanks to [eFabless](https://github.com/efabless) and [IIT Gandhinagar](https://iitgn.ac.in/) for providing the resources, mentorship, and platform to learn and implement this work.